COVID19 Projects

 Understanding the COVID-ASSOCIATED Clotting Disorder

 One of the health conditions contributing to the critical illness of COVID19 patients is the disruption of the blood clotting system.
-The effects range from microclots blocking small blood vessels that reduce oxygen and nutrient supply and thus organ function, to macroclots (embolism) that suddenly block lung and body arteries and may be lethal.
+The effects range from micro-clots that block small blood vessels and thus reduce oxygen and nutrient supply and impair organ function, to macro-clots that can suddenly block lung and body arteries and may be life-threatening.

-The pathogenesis of this disorder is still not fully understood, hence, rational therapies that address the underlying cause(s) have yet to be developed.
+The pathogenesis of this disorder is still not fully understood, hence, rational therapies that address its underlying cause(s) are still waiting to be developed.

-Our current research analyzes the (dys)regulation of the clotting system in COVID19 patients.
+Our current research is therefore analyzing the molecular basis for the dysregulation of the clotting system in acutely ill and Long COVID19 patients.

 Publication: von Willebrand Factor Multimer Formation Contributes to Immunothrombosis in Coronavirus Disease 2019.
 A. Doevelaar et al. Critical Care Medicine: May 2021 - Volume 49 - Issue 5 - p e512-e520. doi: 10.1097/CCM.0000000000004918